 Friends of the Children–Central Oregon launched in 2017 thanks to the work of dedicated early champions and investments by the Tykeson Family, The Campbell Foundation and the Social Innovation Fund.
 Friends–Central Oregon has partnered with Bend-Lapine and Redmond School Districts and District 10 Child Welfare-Foster Care to select children into the program.

 In 2013 researchers ranked Charlotte, N.C., 50th out of 50 among the largest U.S. cities in economic mobility.
-For the Charlotte-Mecklenburg area at large, the U.S. Census currently reports that 44% of the 13,976 children ages 4-5 live in households earning below 200% of the Federal Poverty Level.
-Seeking a proven model to address intergenerational poverty, in 2017 Thompson Child & Family Focus, a centuries-old nonprofit based in North Carolina, applied and was awarded a Social Innovation Fund subaward from Friends-National to launch the Friends of the Children–Charlotte program as an affiliate.
+For the Charlotte-Mecklenburg area at large, the U.S. Census currently reports that 44 percent of the 13,976 children ages 4 to 5 live in households earning below 200% of the Federal Poverty Level.
+Seeking a proven model to address intergenerational poverty, in 2017, Thompson Child & Family Focus, a centuries-old nonprofit based in North Carolina, applied and was awarded a Social Innovation Fund subaward from Friends-National to launch the Friends of the Children–Charlotte program as an affiliate.

 Over the last few years, local and national media attention about Chicago has been about gun violence and gangs.
 Challenging that narrative, a group of concerned citizens came together around the belief that with the right support, every child can achieve greatness.
 Through their passion, persistence and commitment, local champions obtained the support of Pritzker Pucker Family Foundation, the Steans Foundation, the Good Heart Work Smart Foundation and many other individuals deeply invested in the children who need it most.
 Launched in January 2018, Friends of the Children–Chicago is proud to serve children in Austin and North Lawndale communities.